mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Cookies.md

 Invoke-WebRequest -Uri 'http://localhost:8080/authenticate' -Method Get -Headers @{ Cookie = 'SessionId=abc123' }
 ```

+---

-## Using Get-PodeCookie
+## Using `Get-PodeCookie`

 Alternatively, you can use the `Get-PodeCookie` function to retrieve the cookie data.
-This function works similarly to the `Cookies` property on `$WebEvent`, but it provides additional options for deserialization and secure cookie handling.
+This function works similarly to accessing `$WebEvent.Cookies`, but provides extended functionality, such as:

+* Signature verification with a secret
+* Raw access to the underlying .NET cookie object
+* Deserialization of structured cookie values

 Here is the same example using `Get-PodeCookie`: